Nectarine Turnovers (Easy Nectarine Recipe)

 Why Make This Easy Nectarine Recipe?

 I love turnovers because they’re so much easier to make than a traditional pie.
-These handheld pies arealso a fun way to celebrate fresh, seasonal fruits and vegetables, especially when they’re at their peak during the spring and summer months.
+These handheld pies are also a fun way to celebrate fresh, seasonal fruits when they’re at their peak during the spring and summer months, or apples in the fall.

 This recipe showcases ripe, juicy nectarines, along with dark brown sugar, vanilla, and cardamom.
 For convenience, I’ve developed these turnovers using a sheet of store-bought puff pastry (though feel free to make your own, if you’re feeling ambitious), so the entire recipe comes together in less than an hour from start to finish.